DevExpress/eslint-config-devextreme/README.md

 - **Optional packages**
   - [airbnb-typescript](https://github.com/iamturns/eslint-config-airbnb-typescript) - ⚠️ **Note**: This package has peer dependency conflicts with ESLint 9.
 It can be installed using `npm install --force` or `npm install --legacy-peer-deps`, but it's not required.
 The configuration will work without it.
+  - [airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) - Required only if `airbnb-typescript` is installed, as it's a dependency. ⚠️ Has peer dependency conflicts with ESLint 9.

 - **Extended plugins and configurations**